easypropertylistings/Easy-Property-Listings/README.md

 = 3.4.40 May 06, 2022 =

 - Fix: Search category options fixed for the all search tab.
-- Fix: Order corrected to diplay the newest first in dashboard activity widget.
+- Fix: Order corrected to display the newest first in dashboard activity widget.
 - Tweak: Search selection results will be sorted in a-z order.

 = 3.4.39 February 24, 2022 =